This post may contain affiliate links.

 Skip the store-bought bottle.
 This creamy dill dressing recipe uses Greek yogurt as the base for a lighter, protein-rich sauce that comes together in 5 minutes.
 Fresh dill, lemon, and garlic, no blender needed.

-Creamy Dill Sauce Recipe in mason jar.
+Creamy Dill Dressing in a mason jar

 Save this recipe!